 Placement of a water body on the 303(d) List initiates the development of a Total Maximum Daily Load (TMDL).
 Deer Creek’s listing, for example, prompts the Regional Water Quality Control Board to seek improvements along this creek in order to remove the water body from the list.

 Of the constituents identified in AB1249, nitrate contamination is a concern in surface waters.
 In the upper watersheds of the Southern Sierra Region, aerially deposited nitrates from automobile exhaust and agriculture are being studied for their impacts on aquatic and terrestrial ecosystems (Day & Conklin, 2013; Heard & Sickman, 2016; Sickman et al., 2003).
 Even at concentrations that have no impact on human health, anthropogenically added nitrogen and nitrates can have major impacts on the sensitive ecosystems of the high Sierra Nevada (Heard & Sickman, 2016; Sickman et al., 2003).
 Little surface water quality data was found for the area, especially for the four constituents requiring evaluation under AB 1249.
 No evidence was found that any of these four constituents are problematic in surface waters.

+Wildfire is a reoccurring threat to surface water quality in the Southern Sierra Region.
+For several years following wildfire, higher nutrient levels, dissolved organic carbon and turbidity levels may be observed in streamflow.
+When wildfires are followed by large storm events, sediment production and debris flows can also dramatically increase.
+This sediment can become trapped in downstream reservoirs, decreasing reservoir capacity and longevity.
+Due to climate change and higher fuel loads across the Region, large severe wildfires, such as the 2015 Rough Fire in the Kings River watershed, are expected to become more frequent.
+Mitigating of the effects of wildfire will be increasingly important for preserving surface water quality.

+Rising air temperature and subsequent warming of water bodies in lakes and streams is another water quality concern for the region.
+Water temperatures are rising and will continue to do so in the future (Ficklin et al.,2013; Null et al., 2013; Isaak et al., 2017), causing further loss of cold-water habitat and algae bloom (Derlet et al., 2009).

 Groundwater Quality